Here at The Tribune, we’re big hamburger eaters.

-The Rib Line has been serving San Luis Obispo since 1988 and recently expanded to new digs on Broad Street.
+The Rib Line has been serving San Luis Obispo County since 1988, with one location in Grover Beach and two spots in San Luis Obispo.
 The barbecue joint — featured on the Travel Channel show “Man v.
 Food Nation” — is known more for its ribs than its burgers.
 However, The Rib Line offers six burgers to go with six pulled pork sandwiches and five chicken sandwiches in a fusion of casual and fine dining.
 Slathered in barbecue sauce, cheddar, pepper jack, bacon and jalapeños, the Ragin’ Bull burger will require more than one napkin and a healthy appetite.

-Remember that movie from 1992 called “Mo’ Money“ starring Damon Wayans as a con artist, where his number one goal was to get mo’ money?
-Well, this month our staff of hamburger eaters are like Damon Wayans but instead of being on an endless pursuit of mo’ money, we’ve been after mo’ burger.
-Well, what a surprise that we found a delicious menu of burger choices at MoTav in downtown San Luis Obispo!
-(Get it? mo’ money, mo’ burger, MoTav ... clever, huh?)
-With names like the Cow Tipper, the Goddess, the Royale and the Greek, you’re taste-buds are in for a treat.
+We found a delicious menu of burger choices at MoTav in downtown San Luis Obispo!
+With names like the Cow Tipper, the Goddess, the Royale and the Greek, your taste buds are in for a treat.
 The Tavern Burger is a satisfying choice.
-It features an Angus beef patty, mozzarella, Cabernet mushrooms, baby arugula, caramelized onions and garlic aioli on a telera roll.
-Comes with your choice of fries, coleslaw or a mixed green salad.
+It features an Angus beef patty, mozzarella, cabernet mushrooms, baby arugula, caramelized onions and garlic aioli on a telera roll.
+The burger comes with your choice of fries, coleslaw or a mixed green salad.

 Every city is characterized by its iconic attractions.
 San Francisco has its Golden Gate Bridge.
 Paris has its Eiffel Tower.
-Seattle has its Space Needle.
-And San Luis Obispo has its Firestone Bar & Grill.
+And San Luis Obispo has its Firestone Grill.
 Yeah, you may not think it’s on the same level as a famous tourist attraction, but your taste buds would disagree.
 To them, a meal at Firestone Grill is a cross between seeing the Sistine Chapel and Spring Break ’95 without the moral hangover.
-Ask any of the patrons flowing in and out of Firestone and they would “Amen” that any day.
 Firestone is known for its tri-tip and pulled pork sandwiches, but they make a proper hamburger, too.
-The Hal-a-peño Burger, named after Firestone’s general manager, is dressed with lettuce, tomato, onion, mayo, jack cheese, bacon and just the right amount of spice, thanks to the Sriracha ranch and jalapeños.
-Yes, Firestone’s Hal-a-peño Burger is worth a trip to SLO, and at $7.29 it’s much cheaper than a trip to San Francisco, Paris or Seattle.
+The Hal-a-peño Burger, named after Firestone’s general manager, is dressed with lettuce, tomato, onion, mayo, jack cheese, bacon and just the right amount of spice, thanks to the Sriracha ranch dressing and jalapeños.
+Yes, Firestone’s Hal-a-peño Burger is worth a trip to SLO, and it’s much cheaper than a trip to San Francisco or Paris.